Lan2Play/PugSharp/Docs/source/develop/makefile.rst

 init-all
 ........................
-Prepares the gameserver folder, initializes the .env file for the cs2 server, copies CounterStrikeSharp into the server, installs metamod and starts the server.
+Prepares the gameserver folder, initializes the .env file for the cs2 server, copies CounterStrikeSharp into the server, installs metamod , the dotnet runtime, builds the container image and starts the server.

 **Group Command**